1187 Pope Gregory VIII died (b. ca. 1100).

 1836 John Rippon (b.
 1751), English Baptist clergyman and hymn publisher, died.

-1853 Missionary Eduard Raimund Baierlein (1819–1901), who had previously worked with Indians in Michigan, arrived at Madras, India, to begin his work for the Leipzig Evangelical Lutheran Mission.
+1853 Missionary Eduard Raimund Baierlein (1819–1901), who had previously worked with American Indians in Michigan, arrived at Madras, India, to begin his work for the Leipzig Evangelical Lutheran Mission.

 1874 Eusebius Schultz Henkel, president of the Union Synod of the Evangelical Lutheran Church, died (b.
 26 July 1811, Lincoln County, North Carolina).

 1897 David Alexander Day, Lutheran missionary and doctor in Liberia, died (b.
 17 February 1851).

 1900 The Church of the Lutheran Brethren of America (CLBA) was organized.